vdrvar/nlp_for_portfolio_optimization/README.md

-# Sentiment-Driven Portfolio Optimization Project
+# Sentiment-Driven Portfolio Optimization Project (in progress)

 Welcome to the Sentiment-Driven Portfolio Optimization Project!